Size-dependent surface energies of Au nanoparticles: Results

 \subsubsection{Cuboctahedrons}

 The last class of objects studied in this work are cuboctahedrons, i.e., $(1\,0\,0)$-faceted cubes with all apexes cut by $(1\,1\,1)$ planes (see inset in Fig.~\ref{fig:cuboctahedrons}).
-The surface energy shown in Fig.~\ref{fig:cuboctahedrons} was evaluated with respect to the unrelaxed surface area:

-where $a$ is the length of the edge of the cube from which the cuboctahedron is formed.

 It can be seen that the surface energy oscillates between two values, $\approx 78$ and $\approx90\uu{meV/\AA^2}$.
-This behaviour is caused by the changing ratio of surface atoms forming the $(1\,0\,0)$ and $(1\,1\,1)$ facets and the edges and corners, which directly corresponds with the atomistic nature of the nanoobjects.
-A detailed analysis of the coordination of the surface atoms reveals that the number of 9-coordinated surface atoms corresponding to ideal $(1\,1\,1)$ facets, is in anti-phase with the surface energy as shown in Fig.~\ref{fig:cuboctahedrons}.
+This behaviour is caused by the changing ratio of surface atoms forming the $(1\,0\,0)$ and $(1\,1\,1)$ facets and the edges and corners, which directly corresponds with the atomistic nature of the nanoparticle.
+A detailed analysis of the coordination of the surface atoms reveals that the number of 9-coordinated surface atoms, corresponding to ideal $(1\,1\,1)$ facets, is in anti-phase with the surface energy as shown in Fig.~\ref{fig:cuboctahedrons}.
 The 8-coordinated $(1\,0\,0)$ surface atoms also show small steps hence causing a non-monotonous increase of their number as a function of the cuboctahedron size.
-At the same time, number of 10-, 7-, 6-, and 5-coordinated surface atoms, corresponding to edges and corners (i.e., atoms with even smaller coordination and, consequently, more broken bonds than those on ideal $(1\,0\,0)$ and $(1\,1\,1)$ facets), and hence increasing the overall surface energy, exhibits the same ``oscillations'' with the cuboctahedron size as the surface energy itself.
-As such, the oscillations are expected to decrease with increasing cuboctahedron size.
+At the same time, the numbers of 10-, 7-, 6-, and 5-coordinated surface atoms forming edges and corners (i.e., atoms with even smaller coordination and, consequently, more broken bonds than those on ideal $(1\,0\,0)$ and $(1\,1\,1)$ facets, and hence increasing the overall surface energy), exhibit the same ``oscillations'' concerning the cuboctahedron size as the surface energy itself.
+Therefore, the oscillations are expected to decrease with increasing cuboctahedron size.
 It is interesting to note that the two limit values for the surface energies represent the same range as the two values, $80.9$ and $72.5\uu{meV/\AA^2}$ for pure $(1\,0\,0)$ and $(1\,1\,1)$ facets, respectively.
-Similarly to the case of nanospheres, the values are somewhat higher than the ideal single-orientated facets due to the presence of the edges.
+Similarly to the case of nanospheres, the values are somewhat higher than the ideal single-orientated facets due to the presence of the edges and corners.